hydroframe/hydroframe-frontend/README.md

     ```
 4. After selecting and populating the appropriate configuration file, copy the contents to a file named `next.config.js`.

-5. After completing the above steps you can now export the static files.
+5. Export the static files.

   If you are developing locally **or** in your development sandbox on Verde, make sure you have the [Flask app repository](https://github.com/hydroframe/pfclm-flask-app) residing at the same level as this repository.
 Then run the following command: